 All 19 psychologists identified as training supervisors have faculty appointments in the Department of Psychiatry of Indiana University School of Medicine and are licensed to practice psychology, with endorsement as Health Service Providers in Psychology (HSPP), in the state of Indiana.

 The internship’s education coordinator, Rita Roush, provides support and meets regularly with the Director of Training.
 She assists the Director with ensuring that accreditation standards are met and that educational activities that support the curriculum are established.
 She develops, implements, and oversees the maintenance of filing, record keeping, distribution of materials, and other types of office/program systems.
-She coordinates intern recruitment, tracks and processes initial required documents for Intern appointment, manages the evaluative processes of the interns, program, faculty, and rotations, completes verification requests from former interns, and provides general administrative services to interns.
+She ccoordinates intern recruitment, tracks and processes initial required documents for Intern appointment, manages the evaluative processes of the interns, program, faculty, and rotations, completes verification requests from former interns, and provides general administrative services to interns.

-Interns receive a stipend which will be $20,200 for the 2015-2016 training year.
-Benefits offered at no cost to interns include: health insurance for the intern and family members, life insurance, disability insurance, malpractice coverage, vision and dental insurance, and on- campus parking.
-This package of benefits, fully funded by the internship program, is worth up to $9,000.
-Each intern is appointed to the House Staff of Indiana University School of Medicine and is entitled to 9 paid university holidays and an additional 15 PTO Days (Paid Time Off) during the training year.
+Interns receive a stipend which will be at least $20,200 for the 2017-2018 training year.
+Benefits offered at no cost to interns include: health insurance for the intern and family members, life insurance, disability insurance, malpractice coverage, vision and dental insurance, and on-campus parking.
+This package of benefits, fully funded by the internship program, is worth up to $10,500.
+Each intern is appointed to the House Staff of Indiana University School of Medicine and is entitled to 9 paid university holidays and an additional 15 PTO Days (Paid Time Off) as part of the training year.
 In addition, interns are provided with 3 professional days as part of the training year to be used for activities such as dissertation defense, post-doctoral or job interviews, or attendance at an approved conference that is not considered part of the training program.

 At all training sites, interns are provided with appropriate office space with access to computers, printers, copiers, scanners and telephones.
 Computers include all necessary software and/or online access to programs such as Microsoft Office, statistical packages, citation managers, video and photo editing software, and PDF creators.
-Interns can also take advantage of Indiana University’s agreements with software and hardware companies to obtain free or discounted products for their home computers.
+Interns can also take advantage of Indiana University’s agreements with hardware and software companies to obtain free or discounted products for their home computers.